 By dividing HIke 1, from Canebrake to Laurel fork Falls, into two hikes, you can choose between a 2 or 4 mile hike, both much shorter than the other hikes available within the Jocassee Gorges.

 Short Hike 1: The hike from Canebrake Access to Rock Creek is about 2 miles, but quess what you encounter in the middle of the hike?
 Heartbreak Ridge!
 Tha makes this a rather challenging short hike.
 Look at it this way.
 Even though you've hiked only 2 miles, you can tell you friends you conquered Heartbreak Ridge, a major accomplishment alon the Foothills Trail.

 Short Hike 2: The second section of the hike from Canrake to Laurel Fork Falls is the hike from Rock Creek to the Laurel Fork Access, a hike of about 4 miles.
 While a bit longer than Short Hike 1, it allows you to avoid Heartbreak Ridge!
 Your knees will thank you.

 * We recommend adding an hour or two at the end of your hike to enjoy the beauty of Lake Jocassee.
 See the waterfalls, the bird life, the wild river gorges that make our lake so famous.

 ** We would be glad to bring along your favorite food and beverages for your return trip to the dock.

-*** We highly recommend reviewing the ‘Guide to the Foothills Trail’, by the Foothills Trail Conference, before beginning your hike.
-They can be purchased from us, online from the FTC, and from the Devils Fork State Park camp store.
+*** We highly recommend reviewing the ‘Guide to the Foothills Trail’, and the FHT map, both provided by the Foothills Trail Conservancy, before beginning your hike.
+They quide and map can be purchased online from the FTC.